hackclub/hackpad/hackpads/GamePad/README.md

 - `PCB` would be blue

 # Notes:
 - For the WS2812Bs, I do not know how to solder these yet - but I am planning to learn and then build a v2 hackpad.
-However as I don't know how to currently and the other components are THT, Having this hackpad soldered would be ideal :)
+However as I don't know how to currently, and the other components are THT, Having this hackpad soldered with the LEDs seperate would be ideal :)